alessandrofoglia07/p2p-file-sharing-system/.github/blogpost.md

 ### Introduction to Chord algorithm

-Then, how does Chord effectively create a DHT?<br> [Chord](https://en.wikipedia.org/wiki/Chord_(peer-to-peer)) (an algorithm introduced in 2001 as one of the four original DHT protocols) creates a ring shaped network in which each node has a specific position based on an ID, generated through an hash function (I personally used the [SHA-1](https://en.wikipedia.org/wiki/SHA-1) function).
+Then, how does Chord effectively create a DHT?<br> [Chord](https://en.wikipedia.org/wiki/Chord_(peer-to-peer)) (an algorithm introduced in 2001 as one of the four original DHT protocols) creates a ring shaped network in which each node has a specific position based on an ID, generated through a hash function (I personally used the [SHA-1](https://en.wikipedia.org/wiki/SHA-1) function).
 Each node has a successor and a predecessor: the successor is the next node in the ring going in clockwise direction, the predecessor is counter-clockwise.
 The maximum amount of nodes in the ring is 2<sup>M</sup> where M is the amount of bits in the ID (if you're using the SHA-1 function, M is 160).

 ```
         Hash(Key) = 125